technofocus-pte/iammsentraprv/Lab 4 – Global Secure Access/Lab 4 – Global Secure Access.md

     ![ ](./media/image60.png)

-37. Provide RDP to DC as the name.
+37. Click on + Create your own application and provide `RDP to DC` as the name.
 Select **Test Connector Group** in the **Connector Group** dropdown.
 Then select **Save**.

     ![ ](./media/image61.png)

 38. Once you get the notification that the Network access settings updated successfully, navigate to **Applications** \ **Enterprise